gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

    cp -R <gramine repository>/CI-Examples/ra-tls-secret-prov/ssl ./

-These certificates are dummy mbedTLS-provided certificates; in production, you would want to generate real certificates for your secret-provisioning server and use them.
+These certificates are dummy auto-generated localhost certificates; in production, you would want to generate real certificates for your secret-provisioning server and use them.

 Now we can launch the secret provisioning server::

     ./secret_prov_server_dcap &

-In this tutorial, we simply run it locally (``localhost:4433`` as configured in the manifest) for simplicity.
+In this tutorial, we simply run it locally (``localhost:4433`` as hard-coded in the server source code) for simplicity.
 In reality, the user must run it on a trusted remote machine.
 In that case, ``loader.env.SECRET_PROVISION_SERVERS`` in the manifest (see below) must point to the address of the remote-user machine.
 We launch the server in the background.